daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

    Your key file has been saved at:
    /etc/letsencrypt/live/YOUR-DOMAIN/privkey.pem

-Install nginx so you do not have to type ":8000" at the end of the URL:
+Install nginx to set up a reverse proxy, so you do not have to type ":8000" at the end of the URL:
 ```console
 $ apt install nginx
 ```

-Create a new configuration file to create the certificate on the nginx server:
+Create a configuration file for nginx:
 ```console
 $ nano /etc/nginx/sites-available/jupyterhub.conf
 ```

-Copy and paste the following code into this file, being careful to modify the text to include your domain wherever "YOUR-DOMAIN" is present.
+Copy and paste the following code, based on [Mozilla Configuration Generator](https://ssl-config.mozilla.org/), into this file.
+Be careful to modify the text to include your domain wherever "YOUR-DOMAIN" is present.
 ```
 # top-level http config for websocket headers
 # If Upgrade is defined, Connection = upgrade